 Submit your Application for Candidacy to the Doctoral Degree (Plan A or B) form to the Graduate Degrees Office.
 File this form no later than the end of the semester after the semester in which you passed the Qualifying Examination.
 A $90 Advancement to Candidacy Fee is required; revenue from this fee is used to support graduate-student professional development.

 The campus fee items (subject to change) currently include:

-- Associated Students of University of California (ASUC) $27.50
+- Associated Students of University of California (ASUC) Fee $34.00 (Undergraduates only)

-A course materials and services fee (CMSF) is assessed to students enrolled in specially-designated courses.
-The fee, which varies by section and is indicated in the course listings, is assessed to students enrolled in these courses at the end of the fifth week of instruction.
-Students who drop the course(s) after that date are not entitled to a refund of the CMSF.
+A course materials and services fee (CMSF) is assessed of students enrolled in specially-designated courses.
+The fee, which varies by section and is indicated in the course listings, is assessed to students enrolled in these courses.
+Students who drop the course(s) after the deadline are not entitled to a refund of the CMSF.

 At this time, certain courses in these areas require a CMSF:

 - Chemical Engineering